Step by step Analytic models creation and usage

 Set Offline / Online

-After Analytic model is processed, it is ready to be used.
+After the Analytic model is processed, it is ready to be used.
 For any reason, a user with permissions could take the Analytic model to 'Offline' and 'Online' status and manage its availability to end-users.

 Usage in Analysis and Dashboards